Accessible Forms in Acrobat

 On the Field Name box (shown in the previous screenshot) there is a "Required field" checkbox.
 A user cannot submit a form until all required fields have a value.
 After an attempt to submit a form with an empty required field, Acrobat highlights the border of the field.
 To ensure that users with visual disabilities know a field is required, add descriptive text, such as "(required)" to the Tooltip value.

 2. Ensure Every Form Field Has a Descriptive Tooltip

 Open thetool, a form field and choose from the menu.
 The text in the value must be equivalent to any visible text that is functioning as a label for the field.
 Make any needed changes—or add the value if the Tooltip is blank—and then click "Close."

 To check multiple Tooltip values, move thedialog to a place where it does not cover the fields, and click on each form field in the document to review and/or edit.

 On the WebAIM's Contrast Checker.tab of the dialog, you can select a border and/or fill color for a form field.
 Ensure that there is sufficient contrast between the border and background colors, and between the text and fill colors.
 You can measure these contrast ratios using

 Form field types

 The following section provides additional details for specific types of form fields.

-value should also be the same for all radio buttons within the group.
+value should also be the same for every radio button in the group.
 This provides a shared label for each of the options.
 Because this information is read for each option in the group, it should be succinct.

 - Under the